JuanMoral337/Flatmate/README.md

 - No external libraries required (uses only built-in modules: `heapq`, `math`)

 ### 2. Run the Script
 Open a python terminal such as Google Collab or Python.
 Copy and paste the code on this document.
-Run the code, and answer to the different questions in order to get the best flatmate match
+Run the code, and answer to the different questions in order to get the best flatmate match.
+You can also access the platform through this link https://flatmate-ie-match.lovable.app, which will directly take you to our website

 ## Credits
 Ignacio Roca de Togores,